• Skip to primary navigation

 Instructions

-• Add almonds, cashews and coconut into a food processor and process until coarsely ground (make sure not to make into a powder).
-Transfer ground mixture into a bowl.
+• Grind nuts.
+Add the almonds, cashews, and shredded coconut to a food processor and pulse until coarsely ground—don’t over-process into a powder.
+Transfer the mixture to a bowl.

-• Into the now empty food processor, add dates (without pits) and coconut oil.
-Process until it is finely ground and forms into one mass.
+• Grind Dates.
+Add the dates and coconut oil to the now-empty food processor.
+Process until the mixture is finely ground and forms a sticky, cohesive mass.

-• Scrape sides, add ground nut mixture and cocoa powder.
-Process for a few seconds until it is combined, making sure not to process too much.
+• Finish.
+Scrape down the sides of the food processor, then add the ground nuts and cocoa powder.
+Pulse for a few seconds just until combined—be careful not to over-process.

 Notes